Module 7: Grow more pasture

-Establishing new pastures
+Establishing new pastures1 quiz

 While numerous studies have shown that sowing introduced pastures can be profitable, the exercise is highly sensitive to factors such as: how successful the establishment is, the life of the pasture, the potential increase in stocking rate or livestock production per hectare, the gross margin of the enterprise and the cost of purchasing extra stock to eat the extra feed.
 A worked example of the factors to include in a decision to increase pasture production and animal output, is given in MMFS Module 1 Plan for Success.